 - WireGuard support being introduced in later updates for some models, which can dramatically simplify setup and improve performance

-If you’re on a UniFi OS device and don’t see the VPN options you expect, it’s a sign to check: Uk vpn edge for UK users: comprehensive guide to UK edge VPN servers, performance, security, and setup
+If you’re on a UniFi OS device and don’t see the VPN options you expect, it’s a sign to check:

 - Your device model and OS version